lit/lit.dev/packages/lit-dev-content/site/guide/tools/overview.md

 ### TypeScript Type Definitions

 We publish type definitions generated from TypeScript 4.2 and downlevel them for TypeScript 3.4.
+See [Using TypeScript](/guide/tools/development/#typescript) for more information.

 ## Required Browser APIs